oriodev/album-archive/README.md

 - [ ] users can view each other's profile pages.
 - [ ] users can view each other's albums.

+config:

+- [x] migrated from npm to pnpm.

 **use case diagram**

 ![image](https://github.com/oriodev/album-archive/assets/93719767/72bfa03f-a031-46a7-98dc-3fe8201b31e6)